 First things First, Just Because there’s an option, Doesn’t Mean that You Should Restring

-If I haven’t said this before, I will say this now, look there are many ways you can install a string on your bow, but you’d have to do that meticulously, ensuring that you are not harming the bow and yourself in the process.
+In case I haven’t said this before, I will now, look there are many ways you can install a string on your bow, but you’d have to do it meticulously, protecting your bow and yourself in the process.
 You may not realize it yet, but not all information about maintaining a compound bow is good.

 To counter this, archery shops utilize a bow press, and that deals with the pressure.

-However, as a matter of fact, most people don’t own a bow press, and purchasing one can cost you a fortune, just like going to an archery shop.
+However, most people don’t own a bow press, and purchasing one can cost you a fortune, just like going to an archery shop.
 Still, I recommend getting a portable cable-style bow press.
 You’ll love it; it’s the perfect DIY companion.

 Hold On Before You Leap

-Before starting with your compound bow, you can click some good quality crystal clear photos of your compound bow from every angle — especially from the bow’s limbs and cams.
+Make sure you take some good quality crystal clear photos of your compound bow from every angle – especially from the limbs and cams.
 By doing this, you’ll remember the cable route easier.

 Coming to the Point — How to String a Compound Bow Using a Portable Bow Press

-Now that you are acquainted with all the crucial details, I think it’s time for you to get excited as this is going to be exhilarating.
+Now that you know everything, it’s time to get excited because this is going to be so much fun.

 Learning the Cable Routing